The Marrakech Mayors Declaration

 On 8 December 2018, on the sidelines of the intergovernmental conference to adopt the UN Global Compact for Safe, Orderly and Regular Migration (GCM), mayors and local government leaders from across the globe gathered in Marrakech to participate in the 5th Mayoral Forum on Human Mobility, Migration and Development, which focused on “City Leadership in Implementing the UN Global Compacts”.

 During the Mayoral Forum, local governments adopted the Marrakech Mayors Declaration, entitled: “Cities Working Together for Migrants and Refugees”.
 A document looking at the commitments local and regional governments made regarding the Global Compact for Safe, Orderly and Regular Migration and the Global Compact on Refugees (GCR).

-To date, 76 Local an Regional Governments have signed on to the Declaration, and the list is growing
+To date, 101 Local and Regional Governments have signed on to the Declaration, and the list is growing

 Through the declaration, local and regional governments: